| what we do |

 Creative & Fundraising Team

 PhilinCon would not be what it is today without our volunteers.
 Most of our german team members are professionally not connected with environmental conservation but this dedication unites them.
 It does not matter the age, background or experience.
-Great work is done in secret and remote: the website, funding, networking, and much more would not exist without the extensive work our team invests in this NGO.
+Great work is done in secret and remote: the website, fundraising, networking, and much more would not exist without the extensive work our team invests in this NGO.
 There are much more for whose commitment we are grateful.